Human trafficking nonprofit brings resources to ENC - NewsBreak

 NEW BERN, N.C.
 (WNCT) – Over 300,000 children in the United States are human trafficked.
 True Justice International is bringing awareness, support and resources to continue their mission of helping combat this crime.

+“It’s a three-phase program and is one hundred percent free to them.
+We work on addiction and trauma recovery for survivors.”

-Human trafficking is known to be a modern-day slavery as traffickers control victims for various acts against victims’ will.
-An estimated 40 million people worldwide are trapped in modern day slavery.
-The New Bern and Onslow County based nonprofit has been serving survivors since 2014.
+Human trafficking is known to be modern-day slavery as traffickers control victims for various acts against their will.
+An estimated 40 million people worldwide are trapped in modern-day slavery.
+The New Bern and Onslow County-based nonprofit has been serving survivors since 2014.

 The hope from Friday’s event is to raise enough funds to open a second home that will focus on the first 90 days of helping with trauma and addiction survivors suffer from.

-“And we can take the girls right off the street with the active addiction because when the traffickers are using them, drugging them up, using them for drugs, then in order to help them.
-We have to get them to detox first but there’s no room in the detox centers, so we want to be able to offer that which would be the first phase,” said Klein.
+“And we can take the girls right off the street with the active addiction because when the traffickers are using them, drugging them up, using them for drugs, then in order to help them, we have to get them to detox first,” Klein said.
+“But there’s no room in the detox centers, so we want to be able to offer that which would be the first phase.”

-For more information on True Justice, visit True Justice International .
+For more information on True Justice, visit True Justice International’s website .
 Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to WNCT.